UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 Major Shifts That Defined 2025

-- Network 9.4: Object Networking introduced visual policy management, simplifying complex configurations
+- Network 9.4: Object Networking introduced visual policy management, reducing repeated configuration tasks for segmentation and access control

-- Simplified Workflow: Configuration time reduced from 30+ minutes to 3-5 minutes in our deployments
+- Faster Policy Work: Configuration time for common tasks (guest isolation, IoT segmentation) reduced from 30+ minutes to 3–5 minutes in our field deployments

 - Visual Interface: Policy management through device groups rather than individual firewall rules

-- Reduced Complexity: Single interface for firewall, QoS, VPN routing, and access policies
+- Single Workflow: Firewall, QoS, VPN routing, and access policies managed from one interface

-Guest Network Isolation: Creating a "Guest Devices" object with internet-only access became a 5-minute task instead of a 30-minute VLAN configuration exercise.
+Guest Network Isolation: Creating a "Guest Devices" object with internet-only access became a repeatable task that general IT staff could complete in minutes, compared to the manual VLAN and firewall rule configuration required before 9.4.

-IoT Device Management: Grouping security cameras, smart thermostats, and access control systems into an "IoT Infrastructure" object eliminated the security gaps we regularly saw in pre-9.4 deployments.
+IoT Device Management: Grouping security cameras, smart thermostats, and access control systems into an "IoT Infrastructure" object reduced the security gaps we regularly saw in pre-9.4 deployments where IoT segmentation was skipped due to complexity.

 Additional Network 9.4 Features